- TV Search

 Then, you apply the Actions.
 In this instance, we'll TRANSCODE two copies, one in H.264 and one in WMV, and save them to our NEWS folder.
 With folder permissions layered in, you can securely route recordings to specific users or groups.
-Move older recordings off to an archive folder or long-term storage.
-Transcode older recordings into a third of the original file size to free up storage space.
+Move older recordings off to local or network-attached storage, or even online cloud storage using Amazon S3.
+Automatically share clips in the cloud.
 The possibilities are endless.

 Start your transcodes right away with ShowSqueeze Live.
 Select the trigger recording started and the desired output format to initiate real-time transcoding right when a broadcast begins.
 You can view the recording and transcode in-progress.
 When the program ends, your ShowSqueeze will be done, too.
 As long as you have enough bandwidth on your SnapStream or on your ShowSqueeze Node, the conversion process will continue in sync with the broadcast.

 With a 3TB SnapStream SD recording TV content 24/7 at fair quality, you could keep over 152 days* worth of TV.
 To deepen the archive even further, ShowSqueeze all of your recordings from MPEG-2 to H.264 or WMV.
 At fair quality for H.264, you could extend the shelf life of your archive beyond 532 days.

 *A day equals 24 hours of recorded content.

 |* File size based on a 1-hour recording|